mikesparr/typescript-postgres-auth-example/README.md

  * As a `product owner`, I want all features of the app automatically tested using TDD, so we can keep customers happy with stability
  * As a `product owner`, I want to allow external authentication providers (IdP), so we can offload effort or meet compliance guidelines
  * As a `product owner`, I want to test new features on a subset of users or geographies, so we can measure impact, refine, or revert as needed
+ * As a `product owner`, I want to be able to track usage of toggle/flag features, so we can fine-tune before global deployment (or omit)

 ### Architect
  * As an `architect`, I want to centralize events/activity stream, so that I can easily add stream pipeline, queue, or bus to implment CQRS-ES